Monitor your Amazon ES domains with Amazon Elasticsearch Service Monitor

 - A default Kibana dashboard to visualize metrics across all domains.

-- Default email alerts to the newly launched Amazon ES cluster.
+- Default email alerts to the newly launched Amazon OpenSearch Service cluster.

 - An index template and Index State Management (ISM) policy to delete indexes older than 366 days.
 (You can change this to a different retention period if needed.)